xgenem/react-native-slideshow/README.md

 # react-native-slideshow
-A quick and easy slideshow for react native.
+A quick and easy slideshow for react native but without the undefined and componentwillmount bugs.
 (Android & iOS)

 ![GIF](demo1.gif) ![GIF](demo2.gif)

 ## Installation

+Not up to date, use the link on npm
 ```bash
 npm install react-native-slideshow --save
 ```